Text size:

 Research

-The research activities of the Pharmacology Program are directed at understanding how drugs and chemicals modify biological systems.
 Researchers are also focused on using and developing new drugs to treat diseases, such as cancer, diabetes, atherosclerosis, epilepsy, anxiety disorders, Alzheimer's disease, and autism.

 Drs.
 Jochen Buck and Lonny Levin collaborate.
 They discovered a new signaling pathway via an intracellular, soluble adenylyl cyclase.
 This signaling pathway plays a role in cell metabolism, insulin action, axonal guidance, and in sperm activation.